-B. Speedup on Real Applications
+5.2 Speedup on Real Applications

-The speedup of BAR (B), QORE (Q), Ariadne (A) relative to Vicis (V) for different real applications is shown in Figure 9.
+The speedup of BAR (B), QORE (Q), Ariadne (A) relative to Vicis (V) for different real applications is shown in Fig. 8.
 The networks were simulated on all applications; however, we only have space to show four applications in the figure.
 QORE reconfigures its links every $R_w = 50$ cycles.
-Different values of $R_w$ are evaluated in Section V-F. Before runtime, faults were randomly inserted into a percentage of links ranging from 0% to 50%.
-Since BAR is not a fault tolerant network, it is only shown for 0% faults.
-At 0% faults, the performance optimized BAR has the largest speedup for all applications as expected.
-At low to medium faults (0-30%), QORE has an average speedup of $1.68\times$ across applications for all benchmarks.
-At a high number of faults (40-50%), QORE has a worse speedup of $0.51\times$ on average.
+Different values of $R_w$ are evaluated in our prior work [28].
+Before runtime, faults were randomly inserted into a percentage of links ranging from 0 to 50 percent.
+Since BAR is not a fault tolerant network, it is only shown for 0 percent faults.
+At 0 percent faults, the performance optimized BAR has the largest speedup for all applications as expected.
+At low to medium faults (0-30 percent), QORE has an average speedup of 1.68× across applications for all benchmarks.
+At a high number of faults (40-50 percent), QORE has a worse speedup of $0.51 \times$ on average.
 However, this can be misleading because the high number of faults causes Ariadne and Vicis to be split into small subnetworks.
 Subnetworks are very undesirable because cores from one subnetwork will not be able to communicate with cores from another subnetwork.
-The average number of subnetworks for each network is shown in Figure 10.
 QORE always maintains connectivity through the backup ring network.
-The number of subnetworks in Ariadne and Vicis increase with the number of faults.
+The number of subnetworks in Ariadne and Vicis increase with the number of faults from four subnetworks at 30 percent faults to 13 subnetworks at 50 percent faults.
 Subnetworks partition the chip, blocking communication to many cores.
-The subnetworks, therefore, lead to a false increase in speedup as also observed in [12].
+The subnetworks, therefore, lead to a false increase in speedup as also observed in [13].
 Whereas, the reversibility of links makes QORE more resilient to communication blocking.

-Fig. 9: Speedup of relative to Vicis with varying number of faults where BAR (B), QORE (Q), Ariadne (A) relative to Vicis (V) for 64 cores with SPLASH-2, PARSEC, and SPEC CPU2006 benchmarks.
+Fig. 9.
+Saturation throughput for varying percentage of link failures for different traffic mixes for BAR (B), QORE (Q), Ariadne (A) and Vicis (V).